devennn/devennn.github.io/_posts/2020-04-26-COVID19-Malaysia-tweet-wordcloud.md

 ```
 To plot the dictionary, I am using the wordcloud library.
 You can view the [documentation here](http://amueller.github.io/word_cloud/).
 I am using the minimal example from the docs.

 As you notice from the comment, the default value is set to 200.
 I found out that setting max_words more than 200 will not add value to the visualization as the image will be too crowded.
+The stopwords parameter is specified to None, which means I am going to use the internal stopwords collection.

+We have to be careful when setting the size.
+Well, it is not a big deal.
+But, you don't want to end up having an image that is zoomed to blur.
+WordCloud width and height is used to initialize NumPy array to create image pixels, while figsize is in inches.
+Bigger WordCloud size means more words can be fitted, while bigger figsize will give a zooming effect.

 ![image](/images/covidcloud.png)

 ## Conclusion

-I find that wordcloud plot helps to understand the big picture of corpus sentiment.
-It can be an initial analysis which is simple enough to help us:
+I think wordcloud plot helps to understand the big picture of corpus sentiment.
+It can be used as an initial analysis which is simple enough to help us:

-1) observe the effectiveness of data cleaning
+1) to observe the effectiveness of data cleaning
     - Are there any non-human words exists?
 Tags?
 Weird stuff?
-2) direct our output goals
+2) to direct our output goals
-    - Setting output class assumption.
+    - Setting output class assumption. eg: how many classes?
     - Is the dataset balance?

 For example, Malaysians, in general, are supportive of government orders of movement restriction.
 This hypothesis is evident from the prominent words such as ```rumah, kawalan, pergerakan, kawalan, stay, perintah``` and many more.
 This plot also gives a good sign that the corpus can be used to analyze How government orders affect Malaysians, which can be classified as ```effective``` vs ```not effective```.